daizutabi/mkapi/docs/examples.md

 ## Module

-You can also get a whole module API documentation.
+Finally, let's generate the API documentation for `example` module.
+The module has a module level docstring like below:

+#File example.py (line 1~10) {%=/examples/example.py[0:10]%}

+So,

 ~~~markdown
 ![mkapi][example]
 ~~~

-creates the API document for the entire `example` module.
+creates the API documentation for the entire `example` module.

 ![mkapi](example)